IgniteUI/indigo-design-docfx/en/components/input.md

 ## Input

-Use the Input Component Symbol to collect user data such as strings and numbers fitting various contexts, dates and other values.
+Use the Input Component to collect user data such as strings and numbers fitting various contexts, dates, and other values.
 Multiple inputs can be combined to craft easy-to-use and aesthetic forms.
 The Input is visually identical to the [Ignite UI for Angular Input Group Component](https://www.infragistics.com/products/ignite-ui-angular/angular/components/input_group.html)

 ### Input Demo